 We will not normally investigate anonymous complaints.
-However, the headteacher or Chair of Governors, if appropriate, will determine whether the complaint should be followed up.
+However, the headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.

 Timescales

 You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
 We will consider complaints made outside of this timeframe if exceptional circumstances apply.